How students can collaborate on Kialo Edu

 This sense of shared responsibility works just as well when student groups work off identical Kialo Edu discussions.
 Organize your groups so that the number of claims in the discussion matches the number of students, and task each student to explore an assigned claim.
 Then, regroup the students into “expert” groups that consist of the students tasked with the same claim.

 Now, task each expert group to develop their assigned claim together.
 After the expert groups have finished developing their claim, students move back into their original groups and share what they’ve learned.
-They can then use their newly-acquired knowledge to come to a consensus on whether they agree with the thesis.
+They can then use their newly acquired knowledge to come to a consensus on whether they agree with the thesis.

-4. Creating collaborative Kialo Edu discussions
+4. Creating collaborative Kialo Edu discussions for peers

-To go even further, put your students in charge of actually creating Kialo Edu discussions for their peers.
 Divide the class into small groups and give half the groups a discussion with thesis A, and the other half thesis B. If the class was studying environmental issues, for example, thesis A might be “Single-use plastics should be banned” and thesis B might be “Recycling should be required by law.”
 By the time your students have researched the topic, written the background info, added starter claims, sources and a cover image, they should be well up to speed on the topic!

-When you’re satisfied with their developed discussion, have groups access another group’s discussion.
+When you’re satisfied with their developed discussion, have groups access another group’s discussion — which they can easily do with a QR code!
 All groups should now have a discussion with a different thesis than the one they developed.
 Students can then engage with their classmates’ ideas to explore the second thesis and populate the discussion with their ideas.
-In this way, students collaborate to construct and share knowledge in two different ways, and they also get the satisfaction of seeing their classmates engage with their creation.